liukun-msft/working-docs/servicebus/token-refresh-issue/issue-analysis-summary.md

     ...
 ```

-So we need to ananlysis why here refresh interval is negative.
+So we need to ananlysis why refresh interval is negative.

 ## Analysis why refresh interval is a negative value